Young Women Camp Training

 Note: The Young Women Camp program was changed in Spring 2018.
 See the Notice announcing the new Young Women Camp Guide (PDF) and instructions on transitioning to the new materials.

-Using the Young Women Camp Guide, youth camp leaders and adult leaders counsel together to plan camp based on the needs of the young women.
+Using the Young Women Camp Guide (PDF), youth camp leaders and adult leaders counsel together to plan camp based on the needs of the young women.

 A successful camp includes all of the leadership principles found in General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints: prepare spiritually, participate in councils, minister to others, and teach the gospel of Jesus Christ.
 This training module focuses on counseling together as you plan camp.